HoyongJeong/liquidScint/README.md

 Typing a command such as `/run/beamOn 1` generates a primary particle:
 ![GUI2](./assets/g2.png)
+The species of primary particle is electron.
+Of course, you can change the kind.

 With wire frame view, one can see photons inside the liquid scintillator:
 ![GUI3](./assets/g3.png)